arduino/docs-content/content/built-in-examples/07.display/RowColumnScanning/RowColumnScanning.md

 Two potentiometers, connected to analog pins 0 and 1,  control the movement of a lit LED in the matrix.

-To keep your LED matrix from burning, add 8 10kΩ resistors to the wires connected in yellow in the image below.
+To keep your LED matrix from burning, add 8 1kΩ resistors to the wires connected in yellow in the image below.

 ![Circuit diagram of the LED matrix.](assets/circuit.png)

+NOTE: In the circuit drawing it looks like all rows are on one side of the matrix and all columns are on the other.
+To wire up the display you need to find the correct pins.
+Place the matrix so that you view it from the top, the marking facing you.
+Then pin one is on the lower left of the LED matrix.

 ### Schematic